Léon Marchand: 2024 Summer Olympics

-On 1 August in the morning, he ranked third in the preliminary heats of the 200 metre individual medley with a time of 1:57.86.
+On 1 August in the morning, Marchand ranked third in the preliminary heats of the 200 metre individual medley with a time of 1:57.86.
 The same day in the evening, he ranked first in the semifinals with a time of 1:56.31 to advance to the final.
-On 2 August, he won his fourth gold medal in the final of the 200 metre individual medley in a Olympic record time of 1:54.06, becoming the first French Olympian to win four gold medals at the same Olympics and the fourth swimmer (with Mark Spitz in 1972 Summer Olympics in Munich, Kristin Otto in 1988 Summer Olympics in Seoul and Michael Phelps in 2004 Summer Olympics in Athens and 2008 Summer Olympics in Beijing) to win four individual gold medals at the same Olympics.
+On 2 August, he won his fourth gold medal in the final of the 200 metre individual medley in an Olympic record time of 1:54.06, becoming the first French Olympian to win four gold medals at the same Olympics and the fourth swimmer (with Mark Spitz in 1972 Summer Olympics in Munich, Kristin Otto in 1988 Summer Olympics in Seoul and Michael Phelps in 2004 Summer Olympics in Athens and 2008 Summer Olympics in Beijing) to win four individual gold medals at the same Olympics.

-On 3 August, in the evening final of the 100 metre mixed medley relay, he splits a 58.66 seconds for the breaststroke leg of the relay and helped to achieve a fourth-place finish in a new French record of 3:40.96.

-Finally on 3 August, in the preliminaries of the 100 metre medley relay, Marchand helped advance the relay to the final ranking first with a time of 59.03 seconds for the breaststroke leg of the relay.
+On 3 August, in the evening final of the 100 metre mixed medley relay, Marchand splits a 58.66 seconds for the breaststroke leg of the relay and helped to achieve a fourth-place finish in a new French record of 3:40.96.
+Also on 3 August, in the preliminaries of the 100 metre medley relay, Marchand helped advance the relay to the final ranking first with a time of 59.03 seconds for the breaststroke leg of the relay.
 On 4 August in the evening, he splits a 58.62 seconds for the breaststroke leg of the relay and helped to achieve a bronze medal in a new French record of 3:28.38.
+Marchand has been mentioned frequently as the next Phelps, including by Phelps himself.
+Marchand was chosen to carry the Olympic flame during the closing ceremony.